 Any analysis of the mortality of covid depends on comparing the death rate with that of other years.
 A direct comparison is unfair because the population of 2020-2021 is larger than in earlier years and has a greater proportion of older people.
 This post produces age distribution date for the years 2010-2021, stating the sources and explaining the method by which the age distributions are calculated.

-2011 census has detailed figures of the Usual resident population by five-year age group for the whole of the UK and England and Wales figures alone.
+2011 census figures 2011 census has detailed figures of the Usual resident population by five-year age group for the whole of the UK and England and Wales figures alone.

 These figures show that, in each age group, the population of Scotland and Northern Ireland are an average of 11.24% of the population of the whole of the UK, a figure comparable with that used in previous calculations of the England and Wales population compared with that of the UK as a whole.

-2018 figures are projections calculated by ONS.
+2018 estimated population figures 2018 figures are projections calculated by ONS.
 These projections give projected numbers in 1-year wide age ranges, from which the five-year age groups can be calculated.

 Filling in the over-80 figures The 2011 census lumps together all the over-80 figures.
 For the purposes of more detailed analysis, five-year age groups for over-80s have been constructed, distributing the 2011 figures for over-80s amongst the five-year age groups, assuming that the (reduced) number of over-80’s is distributed over the upper years in 2011 in the same way that the (larger) number of over-80’s in 2018 is distributed.

 The above sources and calculations give us these figures: